HirziDevs/PteroStats/README.md

     ![Blacklist Config](https://usercontent.catto.pictures/hirzi/9c40da3d-fa01-447e-aa86-7871da9da282.png)

-You can add more than one node in the blaclist
+You can add more than one node in the blacklist

 ![Blacklist Config](https://usercontent.catto.pictures/hirzi/f2a34ca9-accf-4d31-a246-f9dcc6a2fd75.png)